• Skip to primary navigation

 • They are customizable.
 You can customize these cookies very easily by changing out the sprinkles and/or the color or flavor of buttercream frosting.
 I like these cookies with both the vanilla buttercream in this recipe or strawberry buttercream frosting from my Chocolate Cupcakes with Strawberry Buttercream Frosting.

-• Brown sugar: Light or dark brown sugar will work for this recipe.
+• Brown sugar: Light brown sugar will work best for this recipe.

 • Egg yolks: The egg yolks should be room temperature.
-Take your eggs out and leave them on your counter for about an hour before you plan to use them.
+Take your eggs out, separate them from the whites and leave them on your counter for about an hour before you plan to use them.

 • Vanilla: You can use pure vanilla extract or vanilla bean paste.